 Luxembourg Garden in Spring

 Large garden with numerous ponds, fountains, beautiful statues and exotic trees invites you to rest, relax and recharge your mind.
-With a view of magnificent Luxembourg Palace, there is no better place to do so.
+With a view of the magnificent Luxembourg Palace, there is no better place to do so.
 Get a chance to visit Canada to cherish the beauty there.

 The former royal residence was built in 1617, now houses the French Senate.